JustWhit3/osmanip/README.md

 ```shell
 ./main
 ```
-or the latter in order to test the correct functionalities of the library classes and methods:
+or the latter in order to test the correct functionalities of the library classes methods and functions:
 ```shell
 ./tests
 ```